dmbarbour/glas/docs/GlasApps.md

 * `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
 The result varies on Seed, N, and runtime instance.
 The Seed could feasibly be abstract state or plain old data.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes should produce the same result for a given query.

-## Background Transactions

-For safe operations with cacheable results, such as HTTP GET, it is convenient to pretend the result is already cached and simply continue with the current transaction.
-To support this pretense, we can leverage a reflection API.
-Something like:

-        sys.refl.bgcall(AppMethodName, Argument) : Result

-In this case, we ask the runtime to invoke the named 1--1 arity handler in a separate transaction then return the result to the current transaction.
-We are relying on reflection to link and call the correct method.
-The result is not implicitly cached for future requests, but must not be linear.

-There is risk of transaction conflict between the background computation and the caller.
-If so, we'll rewind the caller and retry.
-Manual caching can potentially resist thrashing.

-*Note:* It is possible to return a non-deterministic choice of results.
-Ideally, results are also stable for incremental computing purposes.

 ## Time